storacha/www/src/pages/docs/concepts/car.md

 }
 ```

-CarReader.fromIterable accepts any iterable of Uint8Array data, including Node.js streams.
-If you have all your CAR data in a single Uint8Array already, you can use [CarReader.fromBytes](https://github.com/ipld/js-car#CarReader__fromBytes) instead.

-The CarReader type shown above will read the entire contents of the CAR into memory, which may cause issues with large files.
-On Node.js, you can use [CarIndexedReader](https://github.com/ipld/js-car#carindexedreader), which reads CAR data from disk directly and uses less memory than CarReader.

 ## Advanced IPLD formats

 IPLD can also be used as a general purpose data format like JSON.
 In fact, you can use JSON directly as IPLD just by using a special convention for linking to other IPLD objects.
 This convention is defined in the [dag-json](https://ipld.io/docs/codecs/known/dag-json/)["codec"](https://ipld.io/docs/codecs/known/dag-json/).